pmleffers/Docker_Projects_Template/README.md

 _Once the container and images have been built the running the command above will start the container and launch a jupyter notebook instance inside the container.
 Copy the token created from jupyter notebook and navigate to "localhost:8888" in your browser of choice and enter the token information into the login page.
 Once here you can start or continue working on your projects._

+Explanations:
++ "data" folder - This is where data you want to use should be stored.
++ "projecct_files" folder - This is a folder linked to the location "/src/project_files" within the container which is the default working location for jupyter notebooks.